stackql/stackql-azure-openapi/README.md

 This project uses [__autorest__](https://github.com/Azure/autorest) via JavaScript to emit the latest set of OpenAPI specifications for each service,  then dereferences and combines the documents into a single YAML OpenAPI specification using [__APIDevTools/json-schema-ref-parser__](https://github.com/APIDevTools/json-schema-ref-parser).

+> a complete set of specs for each service is available [here](https://github.com/stackql/stackql-azure-openapi/tree/main/openapi/4-tagged)

 ## Usage